-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Agency's basic financial statements.
-The accompanying Required Supplementary Information, such as management's discussion and analysis and budgetary comparison information as listed in the accompanying table of contents are not a required part of the basic financial statements, but is supplementary information required by the Governmental Accounting Standards Board.
-We have applied certain limited procedures, which consisted principally of inquires of management regarding the methods of measurement and presentation of the Required Supplementary Information.
+The accompanying Required Supplementary Information, such as management's discussion and analysis and other information as listed in the foregoing table of contents, is not a required part of the basic financial statements, but is supplementary information required by the Governmental Accounting Standards Board.
+This Required Supplementary Information is the responsibility of the management of the Agency.
+We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the Required Supplementary Information.
 However, we did not audit the information and express no opinion on it.